azer89/IllustratorPathConverter/README.md

 This program will convert an .ai file to a .path file.

-This project was developed on Visual Studio 2017 (Not 2013).
+This project was developed on Visual Studio 2017.
 You (probably) don't need to compile the project, just copy all three .aip files to

 "C:\Program Files\Adobe\Adobe Illustrator CC 2018\Plug-ins\"